All Episodes

 Bush did not.

-As I mentioned to you earlier this week, the U.S. attorney for the Southern District of New York, that's Manhattan, for the first five years of the Bush administration was a Democrat.
+As I mentioned to you earlier this week, the U.S. attorney for the Southern District of New York, that's Manhattan, for the first five years of the Bush administration was a Democrat, a protege of Chuck Schumer's.

-And he assigns all the cases and uh reviews what the uh associate U.S. attorneys are going to do.
+So the first four or five years, we had a Democrat, U.S. attorney, which he runs the office, and he assigns all the cases and reviews what the associate U.S. attorneys are going to do.

-He's a prototype Chuck Schumer.
+He's a protege Chuck Schumer.

-Why, why, what's happening here?
+Why, what's happening here?

-Why, what if is it job performance or is it political?
+Is it job performance or is it political?

-Is Bush trying to get rid of these guys because they're getting too close to Bush administration corruption and so forth and so on.
+Is Bush trying to get rid of these guys because they're getting too close to Bush administration corruption and so forth and so on?

 But this is what I've always told you.